List of countries and territories where Arabic is an official language: Niger

 Arabic is one of the recognized national languages in Niger.
 Arabic is spoken by a minority in Niger especially by the Diffa Arabs (also known as Mahamid Arabs) an Arab nomadic tribespeople who is living in eastern Niger, mostly in the Diffa Region.

 Senegal

 Arabic is one of the recognized national languages in Senegal.
 Hassaniya Arabic is spoken by a minority in Senegal.

-Turkey

-There is an Arab minority in Turkey who speak Arabic as their native language.
-Therefore, Arabic is a recognized minority language in Turkey.

-Historically Arabic was the official language (in the territory which form nowadays the state of Turkey) during the time when this region was a part of the Umayyad Caliphate between 661 and 750 and later when it belonged to the Abbasid Caliphate (750–1258).

-The national public broadcaster of Turkey the Turkish Radio and Television Corporation (also known as TRT) broadcasts TRT Al Arabiya a 24 hours a day TV channel in Arabic language (launched in April 2010).

-The Arab Christian (Antiochian Greek Christians) minority has the right to teach Arabic under the Treaty of Lausanne, however they tend to refrain from doing so in order to avoid sectarian tensions as the treaty does not apply to the Muslim majority.

-In 2015, the Turkey's Ministry of Education announced that as of the 2016–17 academic year, Arabic language courses (as a second language) will be offered to students in elementary school starting in second grade.
-The Arabic courses will be offered as an elective language course like German, French and English which are already being offered to elementary school students for a long time.
-According to a prepared curriculum, second and third graders will start learning the Arabic language by listening-comprehension and speaking, while introduction to writing will join these skills in fourth grade and after fifth grade students will start learning the language in all its four basic skills.

 Countries where Arabic has a special status according to the constitution

 As of 2018, there are 5 independent countries where Arabic has a special status according to the constitution.
 The following is a list of sovereign states and territories where Arabic has a special status according to the constitution.

 Iran

 The constitution of the Islamic Republic of Iran recognizes the Arabic language as the language of Islam, giving it a formal status as the language of religion, and regulates its spreading within the Iranian national curriculum.
 The constitution declares in Chapter II: (The Official Language, Script, Calendar, and Flag of the Country) in Article 16 "Since the language of the Qur`an and Islamic texts and teachings is Arabic, ..., it must be taught after elementary level, in all classes of secondary school and in all areas of study."